NathanEspindola/RoboticArm/README.md

 # RoboticArm

-RoboticArm project for my final work as a Computer Engeneering Student
+RoboticArm project presented as my computer engineering graduation final paper.

-This project was developed using MS VSCODE for the ESP32 control with C Language Code and PyCharm for the Gesture Recognition with Python Language.
+This project was developed using MS VSCODE to program the ESP32 with C Language Code and PyCharm for the Gesture Recognition with Python Language.

 # ESP32 C Languange
 Main code at src folder